The 10 Android VPNs actually worth installing

 • 10 GB free tier: Enough for occasional travel without a paid plan.

-Where it falls short: Canadian jurisdiction (Five Eyes member) puts it a tier below Switzerland, Sweden, or Panama on the pure-privacy axis.
-The Build-a-Plan UI takes a minute to figure out.
+Where it falls short: Canadian jurisdiction (a Five Eyes member) puts it a tier below Switzerland, Sweden, or Panama on the pure-privacy axis.
+The Build-a-Plan interface takes a minute to figure out.

 Pricing: Free 10 GB per month; Build-a-Plan from 2 USD per month; Pro unlimited around 5.75 USD per month annual.